 After the installation of the Hawk T.1A module it is readily accessible through the core DCS World software.
 Browsing the menu in the usual fashion as you would any other module, you'll find that along with the Hawk T.1A comes a modest quantity of content (in addition to just the aircraft itself).
 You'll be able to enter into "Instant Action" missions which range from a cold start to various other kinds of missions such as intercepting other aircraft.

 Unfortunately, this module is rather light on content in most other respects.
-It lacks any true missions that give the other modules their longevity (Flaming Cliffs 3, for example, has a wide array of aircraft and accompanying missions/scenarios), so the only option is to create your own missions, which can take quite a bit of time if you want to do it properly.
+It lacks any true missions that give the other modules their longevity (Flaming Cliffs 3, for example, has a wide array of aircraft and accompanying missions/scenarios), so the only option is

 Perhaps the best part about the Hawk T.1A content is simply entering into free flight where you can test the aircraft to your heart's content.
 There are also two training missions for those that are unfamiliar with the aircraft or perhaps aren't yet adjusted to the sheer level of detail involved in DCS World's flight simulations.